Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control: Numerical Results

 \section{Numerical Results}

-In this section, we focus on two dynamical systems: car-on-a-hill and inverted pendulum.
+In this section, we focus on two dynamical systems: inverted pendulum and car-on-a-hill.
 We will show the desirability learning and on-line stochastic control performances of the proposed GP-KL and Nystr\"{o}m-KL frameworks.